 - Participating in an approved and supervised three credit hour internship placement for academic credit; or

-- Waiving the requirement by providing documentation of comparable professional experience (with the approval of the graduate advisor).
+- Waiving the requirement by providing documentation of comparable professional experience (with the approval from the Career Managment Office).

-To request internship approval, students must submit a completed request form, along with an offer letter from the placement agency, to the Career Management Office.
-Students must receive formal Graduate Advisor approval prior to starting an internship placement that is intended to satisfy the LBJ School internship requirement.
+Students must receive formal Career Management Office approval prior to starting an internship placement that is intended to satisfy the LBJ School internship requirement.